The IMT Des Moines Marathon provides an annual economic impact of more than $2 million to Des Moines. Thank you.

 Blank Park Zoo with enclosed rain forest and new sea-lion and tiger exhibits.

 Iowa Hall of Pride showcasing Iowa’s top athletes, teams, and high school sports (located in the Iowa Events Center).

 Iowa State Capitol offers public tours and self-guided tours.
 Views of the gold dome.

-State Historical Building offers public tours and self-guided tours.
+State Historical Museum offers public tours and self-guided tours.

 Local shopping and eating options in the East Village.